positivecoffeelife/micro-blog-using-vue/README.md

 ## Purpose
 To have a working example of a blog/comment posting section, trying out Vue.js with some authentication.
 These techniques can be applied to CRUD applications.
-Forthcoming updates to this README will happen, as well, maybe with package install commands, etc.
+Forthcoming updates to this README will happen, as well, maybe with package install commands, etc. Inspired by a few resources online to explore Vue.js/Auth0.

 ## Un-Authenticated Users:
 Posts are Read-only.